nLab hierarchy of universes

 Some examples of type theories with a hierarchy of universes are as follows:

-• Coq uses a hierarchy of Russell universes.
+• Rocq uses a hierarchy of Russell universes indexed by the natural numbers.
 For practical purposes, it also has cumulativity, although there is some question (perhaps mainly semantic) of whether this is true internally or whether it uses casts that are simply hidden from the user.

-• Agda uses a hierarchy of non-cumulative Russell universes.
+• Agda uses a hierarchy of non-cumulative Russell universes indexed by the natural numbers.

-• UFP13 (first edition) uses a hierarchy of cumulative Russell universes.
+• UFP13 (first edition) uses a hierarchy of cumulative Russell universes indexed by the natural numbers.

-• Rijke 22 uses a hierarchy of non-cumulative Tarski universes.
+• Rijke 2025 uses a hierarchy of non-cumulative Tarski universes that is not indexed by the natural numbers.

 References